House of Paigah: Relationship with the Nizams

-The bond between the Nizams and the Paigah nobility strengthened with the marriage of Abul Fatah Khan's son Fakhruddin Khan with the daughter of Mir Nizam Ali Khan, Asaf Jah II, Sahebzadi Bashirunissa Begum in 1797.
+The bond between the Nizams and the Paigah nobility strengthened with the marriage of Abul Fatah Khan's son Fakhruddin Khan with the daughter of Nizam Ali Khan, Asaf Jah II, Sahebzadi Bashirunissa Begum in 1797.
 Henceforth, Fakhruddin Khan's descendants married daughters of other Nizams and consequently, in protocol, the Paigahs were considered next only to the Nizams.
 The Paigah jagir was the largest in the state, second only to the Nizam.

 The Paigah nobility, being sons-in-law and brothers-in-law to the Nizams, were to a certain extent above the law.
 The local police and courts did not have personal or in rem jurisdiction over their persons or property.
 They were subject only to the jurisdiction of the Nizam.

 Tombs

 The Paigah Tombs are the tombs belonging to the nobility of Paigah family.
 They were constructed over a period of time during the 18th, 19th and 20th centuries.
 They are located in the Santoshnagar locality of Hyderabad.
 The tombs are made of lime and mortar with beautiful inlaid marble carvings.